-The bidders are welcome to submit their proposal for the external evaluation of SCCF.
-The proposal should be submitted physically, in an envelope, in two copies, each work day from 09:00 - 15:00 in the offices of SOS Children's Villages in Rr.
-1 Tetori p.n., Velani, 10000, Prishtine.
+The bidders are welcome to submit their proposal for the external evaluation of FSP Fushë Kosova, every working day from 09:00 to 15:00 at the offices of SOS Fshatrave të Fëmijëve in the address Str.
+1 Tetori, n.n., Velania, 10000, Prishtina.

-During the process of evaluation, technical bids will be opened and evaluated first.
-The financial part of those proposals, which are shortlisted after evaluation of the technical proposal, will be opened in a second step.
+During the evaluation process, technical bids will first be opened and evaluated.
+The financial part of those proposals, which have been selected, will be opened after the evaluation of the technical proposal.

-1.5 Documents to submit
+Documents to submit

-- Business registration certificate/ NUI; - Financial proposal must be signed and stamped with an official logo; - Financial proposal should be stated in EURO without VAT; - Bid submission: Technical proposal with evaluation methodology with the framework of working tools/instruments of collecting the data which will be used; - Name and contact details of the company as well as description of relevant previous experiences in such or similar assessments (The list of previous External Evaluations/ similar evaluation published); - CVs of the company research team member(s); - Three letter references (at least two of them must be familiar with your work); - An example of a recent/relevant evaluation report (if available for public use).
+- Registration certificate of company - The bid must be signed and stamped / or with an official logo - Financial Proposal- for companies the financial bid should be stated in EURO without VAT - Bid submission: Technical proposal with evaluation methodology with the framework of working tools/instruments of collecting the data which will be used; - Name and contact details of the company as well as description of relevant previous experiences in such or similar assessments (The list of previous External Evaluations/ similar evaluation published); - CVs of the company research team member(s); - Three letter references (at least two of them must be familiar with your work) - An example of a recent/relevant evaluation report (if available for public use) - Company portfolio - Brief contextual assessment